Estimation of the Shapley value by ergodic sampling: Algorithm to find a suitable transformation

 \begin{sloppypar} The algorithm is not useful if we do not have an intuition on how to define transformation $t$.
-Our goal in this section is to provide an algorithm to construct it for a given game.
+Our goal in this section is to provide a general algorithm to construct it for a given game.
 The algorithm presented in Section \ref{sec:4} generates variates this way: A $K$-length block is constucted by generating the first element randomly, then compute the other $K-1$ ones based on the transformation, then repeat it $L$ times.
-Assuming that variates in the different blocks are independent, the variance of the mean of the full sequence is where $C$ is the covariance matrix of variables
+Assuming that variates in the different blocks are independent, the variance of the mean of the full sequence is where $C$ is the covariance matrix of variables So our task is to find a transformation such that these variables are as negatively correlated as possible.
+In general, determining the optimal K and transformation seems a challenging problem.
+Although particular well-functioning heuristics can be developed for each game class utilizing its unique characteristics (as we have done before for the non-symmetric voting game) that significantly improve the algorithm's efficiency, in this paper, we now present a ``silly" but general transformation finding procedure that works for each game class.
+Our goal in this paper is primarily to test the theoretical procedure based on the ergodic sampling, so we choose this not necessarily effective procedure, which works in all game classes.
+Finding optimal transformations could be the topic of later research and practitioners' tasks to develop heuristics that work well for their practical problems.